-Here’s an updated version of the classic baby shampoo.
+Here’s an updated version of this. classic tear free baby shampoo.
 It has a fresh scent that eliminates odors all day long.

-Give your toddler a bath with this, and they’ll still smell good at the end of the day.
+Bath your toddler with this, and they’ll still smell good at the end of the day.

 Happily, it’s also free of dyes, phthalates, sulfates, and parabens.